iamdtang/skaterdav85.github.io/_posts/2017-05-05-stubbing-components-in-ember-integration-tests.md

 {% raw %}{{student-grades-donut grades=grades}}{% endraw %}
 ```

-This component takes in a student's `grades`, manipulates the data a bit, and passes the manipulated data `gradeData` along to a generic `donut-chart` component.
+This component takes in a student's `grades`, manipulates the data a bit, and passes the manipulated data (we'll call it `gradeData`) along to a generic `donut-chart` component.

 ```html
 <!-- app/templates/components/student-grades-donut.hbs -->